-The Entrepreneurial Postdoctoral Program in Biomedical Engineering addresses the emerging need to equip participants with the skills needed to start technology-based companies based on their research.
+Duke’s Engineering Entrepreneurship Program (DEEP) with the Biomedical Engineering Department addresses the emerging need to equip participants with the skills needed to start technology-based companies based on their research.

-- Initial funding: to support expenses up to $5,000
+- Initial funding: to support company-related expenses up to $5,000

 - Mentor In Residence (MIR): The Duke Office of Licensing and Ventures employs MIRs to support the commercialization of Duke-owned IP.
 Participants in this program will have support from an MIR

 - Entrepreneurial resources at Duke: Program participants will have access to resources made available by a variety of entrepreneurial programs within Duke, including Duke Innovation & Entrepreneurship and Duke Engineering Entrepreneurship, among others.

 - Application to D-FAN: Program participants will be supported in applying to the Duke Founder's Advancement Network.
 This program matches Duke's most promising Founders with teams of exceptional business mentors.
 Unlike other mentoring programs, D-FAN focuses on the growth and success of the Founder.